philscanlon/Hackathon2016/docs/router-details.md

 Record the details of your router configuration in the table below.
 If you have not used Github before, there are a number of steps to propose a change to this file :

-Edit file >> Click 'Propose Changes' >> Click 'Create Pull request'
+__ Edit file >> Click 'Propose Changes' >> Click 'Create Pull request' __

 Dont worry about making a mistake - your changes are reviewed before they are added into the master version.
-If your change is not reflected within 12 hours, please contact your regional Lead.
-The most common mistake is skipping the ast step: 'Create Pull Request'.
+If your change is not reflected within 12 hours, please contact your regional Lead.  __The most common mistake is skipping the last step: 'Create Pull Request'.__

 See here for a guide on this process : https://github.com/philscanlon/Hackathon2016/blob/master/docs/How-to-add-your-router-details.md